ndrplz/CIFAR-10/README.md

 **Python plug-and-play wrapper to CIFAR-10 dataset.**

+## Why this wrapper?

 The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
-There are 50000 training images and 10000 test images.

-The dataset is divided into five training batches and one test batch, each with 10000 images.
-The test batch contains exactly 1000 randomly-selected images from each class.
-The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
-Between them, the training batches contain exactly 5000 images from each class.
+It's kind of famous in the computer vision community and it is often used as (toy) benchmark.

+Despite it's quite famous, I did not find any easy plug-and-play wrapper around it.
+Of course, there are wrappers to CIFAR-10 in most deep learning frameworks ([TensorFlow](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10), [PyTorch](https://pytorch.org/docs/stable/torchvision/datasets.html)) but you know I usually don't want to get into a whole deep learning framework just to play with 32x32 cat images.
+So here's why.

 ## Usage
 As simple as: